Newsletter Subscribe

 Tasmanian Mushroom Festival

 Step into the fascinating world of fungi at the Tasmanian Mushroom Festival, an enchanting, month-long celebration of all things mycelial.
-Held amidst lush surrounds, the festival features mushroom foraging walks, interactive talks with mycologists, kids’ art stations, and gourmet tastings that showcase the magic of edible fungi.
+Held amidst lush surrounds, the festival has already featured mushroom foraging walks, interactive talks with mycologists, kids’ art stations, and gourmet tastings that showcase the magic of edible fungi.
+This weekend, a ‘Make Your Own Mushroom Grow Kit‘ is being hosted for the little ones.
+The interactive session will teach kids all about different varieties of mushrooms, learn how to grow them at home, and includes a special tour of the Mushroom Tunnel.
+It’s part science, part wonderland, and a whole lot of fun for all ages.

 Until 30th June